shreyacupcake/poc/README.md

 ```
 ## You will be prompted to:

-1. Select a Database: Choose from the available databases defined in Configurationfile.json.
+* Select a Database: Choose from the available databases defined in Configurationfile.json.
-2. Enter Additional Information:
+* Enter Additional Information:
-    a.
-For NVD: Provide the year for which you want to fetch data.
+              * For NVD: Provide the year for which you want to fetch data.
-    b.
-For Vulners: Provide the vulnerability ID to fetch specific details.
+              * For Vulners: Provide the vulnerability ID to fetch specific details.
-    c.
-For CVE: Fetch data from the provided CSV URL.
+              * For CVE: Fetch data from the provided CSV URL.